 Injection Molding of a Prism for an Optoelectronic Assembly

 Syntec Optics was commissioned to build prism tooling for a prism that would be used in an optoelectronic assembly.
 During the tool build, our customer decided to change the optical prescriptions of the aspheric surfaces.
 Such a change can delay the delivery of a tool by weeks.
-In this case, Syntec was able to provide single point diamond-turned (SPDT) optical inserts made from copper and minimize the impact on the tool delivery.
+In this case, Syntec could provide single point diamond-turned (SPDT) optical inserts made from copper and minimize the impact on the tool delivery.
 After evaluating our molded samples in their system, the customer happily informed us that the performance equaled that of glass lens prototypes and exceeded their requirements.

-To learn more about this prism tooling project, or for more information on our other products and services, please contact Syntec Optics.
+To learn more about this prism tooling project or for more information on our other products and services, please contact Syntec Optics.